Daily Chronology of Coast Guard History

 in the slave trade or to serve on such vessels.

-- 1956-The President signed Public Law 519, which brought all previously
+- 1956-President Dwight D. Eisenhower signed Public Law 519, which brought all previously

 uninspected vessels on navigable waters carrying more than six